kuhldata/kuhldata-team-tracker/README.md

 ## Notes
 * If a driver did not race in the timeframe of a report, his current iRating is assumed.
 Keep that in mind as it could make you calculations for reports in the past inaccurate.
 In case a driver did not race a line like `Driver 123456 did not race in this timeframe.
 Assuming his current iRating.`.
+* iRacing does odd things sometimes.
+For example: The season of some series is longer then the normal iRacing season.
+This can lead to some inaccuracy.
+I am thinking about a solution, but as the tool still works good, the current version ignores this problem.

 ## TODO
 * make command more reliable